BeamNG/micropytest/README.md

 - **Code-first approach**: Import and run tests from your own scripts.
 - **Artifact tracking**: Each test can record artifacts (files or data) via a built-in **test context**.
 - **Command execution**: Run and interact with external processes with real-time output processing.
+- **Test filtering**: Run only the tests you need by specifying patterns.
+- **Test arguments**: Pass command-line arguments directly to your tests.
 - **Lightweight**: Just Python.
 No special config or advanced fixtures.
 - **Optional CLI**: You can also run tests via the `micropytest` command, but **embedding** in your own code is the primary focus.